ianverger/Whats-the-vibe-tn/README.md

 ![imp4](assets/implementation_4.png)

 ⨯ . ⁺ ✦ ⊹ ꙳ ⁺ ‧ ⁺ ✦ ⊹ . * ꙳ ✦ ⊹ ⨯ . ⁺ ✦ ⊹ ꙳ ⁺ ‧ ⨯. ⁺ ✦ ⊹

-## Bonus Features

-### "What's the vibe tn" v2 will include:

-    ♦  Seeded database of bars in Brooklyn and Long Island City ♠  Additional vibes: 'rave', 'rooftop', 'gay', 'sports' ♥  Integrated Google Maps API to include ratings and information for 'next spots' ♣  General CSS and styling improvements including differently rendered maps and markers for each 'vibe'